 Diesel Fuel & Additives

 To reduce harmful emissions from diesel engines, the sulphur content of diesel fuel over the last few years has been reduced from 500 parts per million to 15 ppm.
 This fuel is now known as ULSD (ultra-low sulphur diesel).
 This dramatic reduction has resulted in problems for manufactures and operators of diesel engines and diesel fuel distributors.
-There is a full programme of maintenance and preventative measures to combat diesel bug outlined in the members section, entry by subscription.
-Engine and Generator Lubricating Oils can be sent for testing, we can advise you on this.
+There is a full programme of maintenance and preventative measures to combat diesel bug outlined in the members section, Engine and Generator Lubricating Oils can be sent for testing, we can advise you on this.